Paul Allen’s Stratolauncher, the Biggest Airplane Ever, Gets Ready for Takeoff

 The whole thing was dreamed up as a propaganda exercise by a magazine editor, not as an airplane but as a version of Big Brother in the sky, able to broadcast party dogma through loudspeakers to cities below, as well as carrying its own printing press able to produce 12,000 leaflets an hour, also to be broadcast from above.

 This enterprise ended disastrously.
 Although it cast a large shadow, the Maxim Gorky was a lumbering machine with a top speed of only 137 mph.
-After making 12 flights it took off for a thirteenth to fly low over Moscow, escorted by two small fighters – the tableau was intended to represent a giant accompanied by gnats.
+After making 12 flights it took off for a 13th to fly low over Moscow, escorted by two small fighters—the tableau was intended to represent a giant accompanied by gnats.

 One of the fighter pilots decided to liven up the show with aerobatics.
 He lost control and sliced through one of the Maxim Gorky’s wings.
 Both airplanes fell into a suburb, killing a total of 48 people, in the airplanes and on the ground.

-But among the slender population of aviation’s goliaths one remains both the sexiest and, because of its record the most frustrating: Howard Hughes’s magnificent folly, the Spruce Goose.
+But among the slender population of aviation’s goliaths one remains both the sexiest and, because of its record the most frustrating: Howard Hughes’ magnificent folly, the Spruce Goose.

 There is something uniquely obsessive in this saga that ends in November 1947, five years after the U.S. government gave the green light for Hughes to develop a massive military transport, officially designated the H-4 flying boat.
 On that day Hughes piloted the H-4 on its first and only flight over the harbor at Long Beach, California, in which it was airborne for only 26 seconds at a maximum altitude of 70 feet.